Smruti Patel

 He uses a diversity of techniques and approaches from facilitation, coaching, partnership brokering, systems and complexity thinking, adult learning, organisational development & change management, to enable inclusion, participation, trust building and convergence towards agreement, underpinned by critical thinking and results-orientation.

-He is a trained Organisational and Relationships Systems Coach, a certified Partnership Broker; a Board member and Chair of a Project Assessment Commission (international actions) of the Swiss Solidarity Foundation, and a member of its NGO Accreditation Commission; he is also a Research Associate of the Centre on Conflict, Development and Peace at the Graduate Institute in Geneva, and a Fellow with the Interagency Research and Analysis Network (IARAN) in Paris.
+He is a trained Organisational and Relationships Systems Coach, a certified Partnership Broker; a former Chair of the Project Assessment Commission (international actions) of the Swiss Solidarity Foundation, and a member of its NGO Accreditation Commission; he has also been a Research Associate of the Centre on Conflict, Development and Peace at the Graduate Institute in Geneva, and a Fellow with the Interagency Research and Analysis Network (IARAN) in Paris.

 His causes are inner development, conscious leadership, responsible followership, active citizenship, healthy relationships and good stewardship.
 His motto: “always act with care”.

-In recent years, we have had the pleasure to work with several consultants and colleagues from the so-called ‘global South’, who we want to appreciate explicitly: Chasan Ascholani (Indonesia); Sai Syn Hwan (Myanmar); Qadeer Baig (Pakistan); Eddy Byanumgu Lwaboshi (D. R. Congo); Hadeel Qatamin (Jordan); Gloria Miranda Ángel (Colombia); Rana Haddad (Lebanon); Gervin Chanase (Ghana); Fatima Imam (Nigeria); Nanette Antequisa (Philippines); Samar Muhareb (Jordan)
+In recent years, we have had the pleasure to work with several consultants and colleagues from the so-called ‘global South’, who we want to appreciate explicitly: Chasan Ascholani (Indonesia); Sai Syn Hwan (Myanmar); Qadeer Baig (Pakistan); Eddy Byanumgu Lwaboshi (D. R. Congo); Hadeel Qatamin (Jordan); Gloria Miranda Ángel (Colombia); Rana Haddad (Lebanon); Gervin Chanase (Ghana); Fatima Imam (Nigeria); Nanette Antequisa (Philippines); Samar Muhareb (Jordan); Naimo Ayot Oyaro (Uganda)

 We also deeply appreciate the collaborations with Patrick Hoverstadt and Louise Le Gat